 Please believe me, if our pain went away we would not do any of the 'bad' things that the world finds inappropriate or harmful.
 We commit suicide because our pain is sometimes simply impossible to bear.

 Please believe me, the depression and dysphoria of BPD is the most horrible feeling.
 Sometimes I prefer I had cancer instead.
 At least then the whole world would not blame me for desperate efforts to blunt the pain brought about by my biological vulnerability and abuse I suffered as a child.

 BPD behaviours are nothing but inefficient ways to escape the pain.
 It is a vicious circle because these behaviours bring even more pain.

 Pain distorts reality and results in what traditionally was called "borderline" psychosis.
-It is not true that we are not psychotic when symptomatic.
-Our perception of reality is so distorted by intense affect we do not think straight.
+Our perception of reality is so distorted by intense emotion that we do not think straight.
 Only after recovery do we realize how we were wrong and how our perceptions were distorted by the illness.

 When symptomatic, a Borderline is in living hell, surrounded by perceived universal hostility.

 I wish you all the best in your efforts to help alleviate this horrible condition and damage it brings both to the sufferers and those who have to deal with them.

 Thank you so much H.O. for this description of your experience as someone who suffers from Borderline Personality Disorder.
 What you describe fits very much with newer theories that bpd is at core a function of amgydala hyper-reactivity.

 The amygdala is the part of the brain that tells us when there is a danger ahead.
 A hyper-reactive amygdala sees danger where there is none and reads small dangers as catastrophic.